projectara/greybus-spec/source/operations.rst

 the operation's type.
 An operation is implemented by a pair of messages--one containing a request, and the other containing a response.
-Both messages contain a simple header that includes the type of the module and size of the message.
+Both messages contain a simple header that includes the type of the operation and size of the message.
 In addition, each operation has a unique id, and both messages in an operation contain this value so the response can be associated with the request.
 Finally, all responses contain at least one byte; the first byte of a response